yhsure/blog/content/posts/conversations-on-relationships.md

 **[The glow of the sunset slowly fades]**

 *Part of me feels scared of over-intellectualizing these feelings.
-I know exactly how I should **rationally** thinking about things or whatever the 'correct' feelings to have are but it sometimes feels frustrating that they don't always match up with what I'm actually feeling.*
+I know exactly how I should **rationally** think about things or whatever the 'correct' feelings to have are but it sometimes feels frustrating that they don't always match up with what I'm actually feeling.*

 I think it's okay to just feel the emotions for what they are.
 A calculus of the heart will miss things and maybe even impede the recognition for what is truly being felt.
 It almost feels like a false sense of comforting yourself by pretending the real loss can be made with enough of something else (logic, reason, distraction)[^1].
 What do you think you're actually feeling right now?